|Elliott Sound Products||Lighting Dimmers|

 For reliable operation, dimmers should be 3-wire (active, load and neutral) to ensure that the mains waveform zero crossing point can be maintained accurately.
 No small dimmers are 3-wire because that would make installation more difficult, so with anything other than resistive loads such as incandescent lamps, the dimmer will often misbehave.
 The degree of misbehaviour depends on the type of load (especially electronic lamps such as CFLs or LED lamps).

-Two-wire dimmers have no reliable zero-crossing reference point because the charged capacitors (inside the lamp power supply) cause zero current for most of the waveform cycle.
+Two-wire dimmers have no reliable zero-crossing reference point because they rely on the lamp's filament for the neutral reference.
+Electronic loads don't provide any useful reference because the charged capacitors (inside the lamp power supply) cause zero current for most of the waveform cycle.
 The dimmer therefore can't be on permanently (full power), because it takes time before the TRIAC can trigger.
+Adding an incandescent lamp in parallel with electronic loads can only work reliably with trailing-edge dimmers - leading-edge types should never be used with any electronic load.

+Also known as 'forward phase control' dimmers.
 These are currently the most common types, and are so called because the dimmer functions by literally removing the leading edge of the AC waveform.
 The active switch for low to medium power is almost always a TRIAC for typical domestic dimmers.
 When the TRIAC is triggered, the mains signal is applied to the load, with a delay period that ranges from zero milliseconds (fully on) to around 9ms (very dim).
 As an example, the voltage waveform across the load for a leading edge dimmer set to 50% is shown in Figure 3, with the first two cycles (in green) showed undimmed as a reference.
-This waveform is "ideal", meaning that it is the result you'd expect from a circuit that worked exactly according to the theory.
-Most leading edge dimmers come fairly close to the ideal.
+This waveform is 'ideal', meaning that it is the result you'd expect from a circuit that worked exactly according to the theory.
+Most leading edge dimmers come fairly close to the ideal - at least with resistive loads.

 Figure 3 - Ideal Leading Edge Dimmer Waveform